jklynch/mr-fitty/README.rst

   + one or more normalized spectrum files to be fit by the reference files

 All input files must contain at least two columns of data.
-One column is incident energy and the other column is fluourescence.
+One column is incident energy and the other column is fluorescence.
 Initial rows beginning with '#' will be ignored except for the last row which must contain column headers.
 For example, the following normalized file written by Athena can be used as input to mr-fitty::